2023 Haverford Township School Board Candidates

 By donating to candidates running for the school board, individuals can help support candidates who share their values and priorities for education.
 These donations can provide critical funding for campaign activities such as advertising, canvassing, and organizing, helping to amplify the voices of candidates who may not have the financial resources to run a successful campaign otherwise.

-Check out our slate of Democratic candidates and if you feel motivated to help maintain a safe and sane set of educational priorities, please consider donating to their campaign.
+Check out our slate of Democratic candidates and if you feel motivated to help maintain academic achievement for all students, sustainable growth, and equitable and inclusive policies as educational priorities, please consider donating to their campaign.

 All candidates listed have been endorsed by the Haverford Township Democratic Committee